 Any visitor would not be willing to provide too much of their data when subscribing to a blog( for example).
 Another important thing is to keep your form structured and organized to match your needs.

-When it comes to email marketing, every marketer wants to design the campaign to make it more engaging and appealing to its target customers to generate better conversions.
+When it comes to email marketing, every marketer wants to design a campaign to make it more engaging and appealing to its target customers to generate better conversions.

 1) The average open rate for emails should be between 15% - 25%.